nayarunika/API-reqres/README.md

 Replace (path-to-collection-file) with the path to the exported collection JSON file, Replace (path-to-collection-environtment-file) with the path to exorted collection environtment JSON file,

+## Bat File

-If you want to make it short just convert it to js file.
+If you want to make it short just convert it to bat file.

 Create a new file with the .bat extension: Open a text editor (e.g., Notepad) and create a new file.